FaithAlone.net

 Moreover, the same sacred and holy synod, considering that no little utility may accrue to the Church of God, if, out of all the Latin editions, now in circulation of the sacred books, it be known which is to be held as authentic, ordains and declares, that the said old and vulgate edition, which, by the long usage of so many ages, has been approved in the Church, be, in public lectures, disputations, preachings, and expositions, held as authentic; and that no one is to dare, or presume to reject it under any pretext whatsoever.

-However, the Protoevangelium, in the Latin Vulgate, contains an indisputable error.
-This error can be seen in the Duoay-Rheims version of the Bible, which is a translation of the Latin Vulgate into English:
+However, in spite of the laudatory language used of the Vulgate above, the Protoevangelium in the Latin Vulgate contains an indisputable error, which alters the meaning of the text, and changes what it teaches.
+This error can be seen in the Douay-Rheims version of the Bible, which is a translation of the Latin Vulgate into English:

 15 I will put enmities between thee and the woman, and thy seed and her seed: she shall crush thy head, and thou shalt lie in wait for her heel.

 Notice that the Vulgate mistook the gender of the second clause of this sentence.
-The pronouns refer to the antecedent "seed", and consequently, they are rendered "he" and "his" in virtually every other translation of the Bible, but could also be rendered "they" and "their", if one wanted to argue that multiple descendants were in mind.
+The pronouns refer to the antecedent "seed", and consequently, they are rendered "he" and "his" in virtually every other translation of the Bible - emphasizing that Jesus was that singular "seed of the woman" being referred to; that "last Adam" (1 Corinthians 15:45) who was to be the representative of mankind, sent to redeem mankind - but it could also be rendered "they" and "their", if one wanted to argue that multiple descendants were in mind.
 In no case could it only be rendered "she" and "her".

-Consequently, if all that a person had was the Latin Vulgate, they would be utterly unequipped to find the Lord Jesus in the Protoevangelium that God gave us.
+Consequently, if all that a person had was the Latin Vulgate, they would be utterly unequipped to find the Lord Jesus in the Protoevangelium.
 Instead, their eyes would be turned toward Mary as having "crushed the head of the serpent", which is exactly how this passage in the Vulgate was historically applied by Roman Catholics.
 The Vulgate, instead of pointing toward the Lord Jesus, accelerated Mariolatry.

 This is why, in Catholic statuary, it's common to see Mary depicted standing on a serpent - not so with Christ.
 The glory of Christ's conquering of the Devil has been taken from Him, and given to Mary, on the basis of this mistranslation.